-Upon successful completion of the program, you will earn 18 credits.
+Upon successful completion of the program, you will earn 15-18 credits.
 The program also fulfills the UW-Eau Claire foreign culture requirement for students in catalog years 2015-2016 or earlier.

 Students in catalog years beginning 2016-2017 and going forward can fulfill one I1 experience through study abroad, upon completion of the I1 assignments.
 See the Study Abroad Handbook for details.

 Students have occasionally wanted to take an independent study in Germany in addition to their program classes.
 Independent study credits are not included in the program cost or registration.
-They must be registered for separately from the program and will incur additional per-credit and overload charges.
+You must register for them separately from the program and will incur additional per-credit and overload charges.